 If you're renting, always have a reserve fund set up!
 You should have at least 3 months worth of rental income put away in an account to help absorb major expenses that will inevitably happen!
 Having a reserve will make your life much less stressful.
 It's never a good idea to rely on January pay to pay your January rent.

 A couple months before the big MOVING day, begin the process of deciding what will be making the move.
 Moving a home is not a sale at a closeout store.
 In fact, it's really the opposite.
 Everything does not have to go (with you).

+This is the point in the relocation process where you will want to incorporate a moving checklist.
 The more you can get rid of, the less you'll have to pack and the easier it will be to unpack on the other end.
 Take time to go through each room, and get rid of the things that haven't been used in a while.
-Anything that doesn't make the cut should get the boot long before you get to your new place - and preferably placed into a Bin There Dump That dumpster rental.
+Anything that doesn't make the cut should get the boot long before you get to your new place - and preferably placed into a Bin There Dump That roll-off dumpster rental.

 It's time to start weeding down the materials.
 Yes, you've already gone through the house once and cleared out the obvious junk - but now it's time for a closer look.
 Walk through once again and ask yourself if you really need the item.
 If you haven't touched it in the last couple of months, it might be better for it to be in a dumpster.

 If you have trouble cleaning, you might want to try this free clutter training by Diana Rene that will help you outclean your clutter.

 No matter how far you're moving, the more you have to take with you, the more expensive and time consuming it will be.